11 Best Campgrounds in Christina Lake, BC

 Many people go camping at Christina Lake because it is known to be the warmest tree-lined lake in Western Canada.
 Not only does this large lake have warm water, it's surrounded by the majestic Monashee Mountains.

 Within a three-hour drive of the super-busy Okanagan Valley corridor, Christina Lake is not as undiscovered as tourist brochures might lead you to believe.
-It's more relaxed than the Okanagan, and the attractions are mostly natural.
-Come here to camp and experience adventure in such a supernatural setting, your kids won't be lobbying to go to an amusement park.
+It's more relaxed than the Okanagan, the attractions are mostly natural, and there are plenty of things to do.
+Come to a campground here and experience adventure in such a supernatural setting, your kids won't be lobbying to go to an amusement park.

 Getting out of town might be the one good reason you choose to go camping at the provincial park.
 The park's more distant location enhances the getaway intention, and you will likely feel like you've got more space and privacy.

-Most of the 62 vehicle accessible campsites are large, and shaded by Douglas fir, larch, and ponderosa pine.
+Most of the 62 vehicle-accessible campsites are large, and shaded by Douglas fir, larch, and ponderosa pine.
 Seven double sites range from medium to small.
 Shrubs, such as ocean spray, offer privacy between sites.
-Reservations for a campsite are made through Discover Camping; otherwise, camping is first come, first served.
+You can reserve campsites online.
+Otherwise, camping is first come, first served.
 Sometimes you can luck out if a camper departs early.
-There is no group camping at Texas Creek Campground.
+There is no group camping or day-use picnicking at Texas Creek Campground.

 Some BC provincial parks have rustic facilities, but here there are complimentary hot showers, flush toilets, and a dishwashing station with two large sinks and hot water.
 Firewood and ice can be bought from the park host.